 The types of damages that may be awarded in a wrongful death action are:

 At Sweeney Merrigan Law, LLP, we understand that wrongful death is a profoundly tragic event.
 The families of the decedent are left with extremely difficult emotional and financial losses.
-No amount of money can ever replace the love and support of a family member, but a wrongful death claim can assist in easing the financial burden imposed by the decedent’s loss.
+No amount of money can ever replace the love and support of a family member.
+This being said, a wrongful death claim can assist in easing the financial burden imposed by the decedent’s loss.

 Compensatory damages in wrongful death cases can provide significant financial relief to the survivors of the deceased.
 While no amount of money can truly compensate for the loss, the damages can help lift the burden of the immediate family members when it comes to final costs such as funeral expenses.